Yagel Oshri: "Getting Out of Depression"

 Oshri came to international prominence during the Gaza war for his song "Getting Out of Depression" (לצאת מדיכאון), which Israeli and Jewish media called the "anthem of the war."
 He wrote the first version of the song in 2021 to help a friend recovering from depression from the breakup of her relationship.
 The song remained dormant until Oshri was experiencing depression himself, and he played a rewritten version of the song for Offir Cohen.
 Within seven minutes, Oshri and Cohen finished the song, including revised lyrics and melody.
 They released the song on 15 August 2023.
 Galgalatz, the top pop radio station in Israel, initially rejected the song for its weekly playlist.
 Oshri posted the song to streaming services and TikTok, where it gained little traction.

 The song became popular during the Gaza war, as a soundtrack for videos on social media of reunions between Israeli soldiers returning from duty and their surprised family members.
 When Oshri sings the words, "Good days will come...", the soldier surprises their family members when returning home from service.
-Oshri's brother's partner was murdered at the Nova music festival massacre during the October 7 Hamas attack on Israel, and Oshri began performing for evacuated families and for soldiers.
+Oshri's brother's partner was murdered at the Nova music festival massacre during the October 7 attacks on Israel, and Oshri began performing for evacuated families and for soldiers.
 "Getting Out of Depression" soon became ubiquitous.

 By December 2023, the song had been streamed over 3.5 million times on Spotify, making Oshri the second-most streamed Israeli artist on the platform.
 Israeli and international media called "Getting Out of Depression" an anthem of the war, and compared the song to other songs giving hope to Israelis in wartime, such as "We Shall Pass" by Yehiel Mohar and Moshe Wilensky and "Jerusalem of Gold" by Naomi Shemer during the Six Day War, "The Last War" by Yehoram Gaon during the Yom Kippur War, "Things Will Get Better" by David Broza during Egypt–Israel peace treaty negotiations in 1977, and "Am Yisrael Chai" by Eyal Golan during the Gaza war in 2023.